-Yearning for the creamy feel and rich taste of goat cheese has been tough to ignore these days.
+Craving the creamy feel and rich taste of goat cheese has been hard to ignore lately.

 But I don’t want to have to melt it all down and then refrigerate the whole thing!